Increased possibility of unilateral action by U.S. allies due to lack of clarity surrounding the Trump Administration’s foreign policy.

 The European Union—and its two largest economies, France and Germany are facing growing uncertainty in their electorates regarding the role of the Union.
 The bloc remains comprised of vastly contrarian points-of-view, and it remains to be seen how the E.U. will handle Brexit negotiations with the United Kingdom.
 At present, it is possible the U.K. and E.U. will agree to some degree of security and defense cooperation.

 French President Emmanuel Macron and German Chancellor Angela Merkel, as leaders of the two most influential European Union member states, will need to alleviate the concerns of their respective electorates, which are increasingly concerned with issues such as terrorism and mass immigration—both of which pose severe challenges to European security and social cohesion.
-Additionally, they will need to effectively communicate the purpose and value of the bloc, in security, economic and social terms.
+Additionally, they will need to effectively communicate the purpose and value of the bloc, in economic, security, and social terms.

 On the surface, the European Union would seem to be in a better position than China (oft-touted as the successor to U.S. global hegemony) to serve as a guarantor of global security.